-If you’re anything like most pet parents, the last thing you’d want to experience is an unexpected health issue involving your animal family member.
-But did you know that this time of year pets are generally at higher risk of health issues?
+If you’re anything like most pet parents, the last thing you’d want to experience is an unexpected health issue involving your curious pet during the holidays.
+But did you know that this time of year pets are generally at higher risk of possible injury and similar health problems?

 So without further ado, let’s kick off our discussion right away…

 The 7 Holiday Pet Safety Tips to Keep in Mind

 1. Don’t Let Them Get To The “People” Food.

 Holiday parties are synonymous with sumptuous spreads of food.
 It’s not uncommon to see tasty delights like roast chicken, pumpkin pie, beef stew, fruitcake, latkes, green bean casserole, as well as sweet potatoes with marshmallows and other baked goods, on the table ready to be enjoyed.

 However, it’s very important to make sure that our furry family members won’t be able to get to these “people” foods since they could contain ingredients that are harmful to their bodies.
 Examples of these include chocolate, xylitol (a type of sugar substitute), garlic, cooked bones, onions and chives.
 Avoid feeding your pets table scraps, too!

 Apart from stomach discomfort, dogs and cats—along with other types of pets—can also be at risk of intestinal blockages when they ingest unsuitable foods and table scraps.
 And make sure these don't get to your pet's mouth no matter how much they beg.